Documentation / Developers

 To do a release you need to first install np (a better npm publish): npm install --global np

-Before you do a release, remember to let your latest code change run a couple of hours on our test server before you push the release (the latest code is automatically deployed on the test server).
+Before you do a release, remember to let your latest code change run for a couple of hours on our test server before you push the release (the latest code is automatically deployed on the test server).
 You will find errors from the test server on the #alert channel on Slack.

 Do the release: